 The Rehabilitation Counseling program at the Springfield College is fully accredited by the Council on Rehabilitation Education (CORE) through 2017 (www.core-rehab.org).
-The master’s degree program has a goal of admitting 10-15 students in each graduate cohort.
-The full-time program has a rolling admission policy where students can enter the program during the fall, spring, or summer semester.
-Student outcomes are evaluated each year and are part of the overall program evaluation.
-The department has a RSA training grant that generates a total of $137,040 each year to support students in the form of tuition and scholarships.
+The masters degree program has a goal of admitting 10-15 students in each graduate cohort.
+The full-time program admits each year in every semester.
+Student outcomes are evaluated each year and the evaluation is part of the overall program evaluation.

-For the 2010-2011 academic year, a total of 26 students graduated from the program.
-Forty-six percent of the students were from underrepresented groups, including people with disabilities.
-During the 2010-2011 academic year, all of the students passed their clinical coursework and 90% passed the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com Almost 25% of the cohort had either published scholarly articles in professional journals or presented at professional conferences related to Rehabilitation Counseling before graduation.
+Forty-seven percent of the students were from underrepresented groups, including people with disabilities.
+During the same 2011-2012 period, all of the students passed their clinical coursework and 90% of Springfield College’s graduates passed the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com and 100% of the graduates are employed.
+Specifically, 37% are employed in state vocational rehabilitation, 57% are employed in private nonprofit rehabilitation, and 7% are pursuing doctoral education in Rehabilitation Education, and 4% are pursuing a second master’s degree.
+Almost 20% of the cohort had either published scholarly articles or presented at professional conferences related to Rehabilitation Counseling before graduation.

 The Student Retention Rate for the years of 2011-2013 was 93%

 - 2013: 10 Students Enrolled/ 7 Graduated (6 expected to graduate by 12/13)

 *The average time necessary to complete the program is two years.